It’s time journalists see Abdulrahman not as the ‘Time Square Terrorist’ but as a Canadian minor with bipolar disorder entrapped by the FBI / RCMP.

 Who is Abdulrahman?

-- Abdulrahman El Bahnasawy is a Canadian citizen from Mississauga, Ontario, who is currently serving an unfair, cruel, and controversial sentence of 40 years in a United States prison for charges of conspiring to commit terrorism.
+- Abdulrahman El Bahnasawy is a Canadian citizen from Oakville, Ontario, who is currently serving an unfair, cruel, and controversial sentence of 40 years in a United States prison for charges of conspiring to commit terrorism.

 How did a 17-year-old Canadian minor, with a long history of mental health illnesses, primarily bipolar disorder, end up plotting to bomb a target in New York?